 Try to achieve the same result with a different method

 Now, the idea with this project is not necessarily to copy the code verbatim.
 If you wanted to do that, you might as well have just saved the HTML and CSS of the original website.

 Often, there are things the original website doesn’t do such a good job of.
 There’s no reason why you can’t achieve the same result with a different, more efficient, method.

 ProBlogger’s header, logo, navigation menu and background are all rolled together into one gigantic image.
 So in our replica, we could replicate the same look, but with pure CSS.

 Pure CSS is often better than images, as it doesn’t require an HTTP request and takes up less file size.
 There are actually a lot of examples on the web of pure CSS replicas – such as the Apple navigation menu and the Twitter logo.

-My ProBlogger replica is still a work in progress, but that doesn’t mean you can’t start your design emulation today.
+You can start your design emulation today.
 It’s a great way to brush up on your HTML and CSS without being creatively minded.

-As I’ve said, the purpose of this is not to copy someone else’s design for your own website – that’ll get you into big trouble.
+Of course, the purpose of this is not to copy someone else’s design for your own website – that’ll get you into big trouble.
 It’s OK for practicing your coding skills, just don’t implement it on a site you want the world to see.

 What website design will you be emulating?
 Tell us!